You did it! Lot 36 Cape Tribulation Rd is safe!

 We did not find any weed issues or areas that would need repairs or restoration.

 The rear of Lot 36 has very good connectivity with the National Park at the rear and across Cape Tribulation road at the front is The Swamp Forest Nature Refuge which connects to the National Park section of the Daintree River delta giving this property excellent connectivity qualities.

 Rescuing this property brings to 14 the list of properties that form the Cape Kimberley Wildlife Corridor.

 THIS IS THE RESULT OF YOUR SUPPORT

-Because of you, Rainforest Rescue is in great shape and we’re increasing our buyback program, our tree production to support more restoration and more Daintree rainforest is being protected and restored.
+Because of you, Rainforest Rescue is in great shape and we’re increasing our rescue program, our tree production to support more restoration and more Daintree rainforest is being protected and restored.

 Thank you for being part of Rainforest Rescue and thank you for putting your trust in us.

 Together we are protecting some of the most unique ecologies on the planet, in the Daintree.

 This now makes 37 protected properties in the Daintree – And more to come.